matfish2/vue-formular/README.md

 ## Fields

-Fields can be used in a form as direct vue children of the form, or independently (see the `change` event).
+Fields can be used in a form as descendants of the form, or independently (see the `change` event).
 All fields accept the following properties:

 * `label` `string` `optional`